evalaplace/evalaplace.github.io/_pages/about.md

-My research interests include the evolution of massive stars, supernovae, X-ray binaries, unexplained transients, and gravitational wave progenitors.
+My research interests include the evolution of massive stars, supernovae, X-ray binaries, unexplained transients, and gravitational-wave progenitors.
 I'm also interested in developing computing tools for astrophysics.
  Learn more about this in
  the [research](/research/) section.